 Full Time supervised practice during an internship year while assigned to a parish, social welfare or youth agency, correctional institution, campus ministry, or clinical pastoral situation in an institution.
 Interns may be exempted from 743-744.
-The intern year will be normally taken only after the Middler year.
+The intern year will be normally taken only after the Middle year.
+All Internship must be approved by the Chairman of Field V and the Director of Field Education before the Internship is entered upon by the student.